2023 Graduate Student Orientation

-The full Orientation is recommended for all new graduate students, and certain sessions are recommended for first-time graduate assistants.
-Check the detailed schedule for the sessions that apply to you.
+The full Orientation is recommended for primarily for new students entering in spring, summer, or fall 2024, and certain sessions are recommended for new and returning students with first-time graduate assistant appointments.
+View the detailed schedule for sessions that apply to you.
 Orientation will be held in person.
 (See campus map here.)
+Students in online programs are not required to attend, but may find the resources listed on the schedule and at the links below helpful.

 Online Graduate Student Orientation Modules - GEAR1 & GEAR+